 Usually insurance doesn’t cover the costs of staying in a sober living home, so residents pay their own way.
 Sober homes are not licensed by state or federal agencies, but there is a growing emphasis on certification by state associations and coalitions of sober homes, to ensure better and more consistent standards of care and safety.

 NARR (National Alliance for Recovery Residences)

 Looking For Treatment?

 If you or someone you love one needs addiction treatment, call Recovery Connection.
 We can help find a quality substance abuse treatment program that fits your needs.
-You can get help before you find your way into the legal system.
 Call now at 866-812-8231.

 24/7 all conversations are confidential